grafos-ml/frappe/doc/src/tutorial.rst

 .. image:: scruffy/module-class.png

 A Module is an object that encapsulates most of the functionality of the recommender system.
-It has predictors such as matrix factorisation that computes scores; aggregator combine these scores into a vector of scores (one score for one app); filters implement business logic not to show some of the recommendations, such as apps already owned by the user;
+It has predictors such as matrix factorisation that computes scores (one vector for each predictor); aggregator combine these scores into a single vector of scores (one score for one app); filters implement business logic such as not to show some of the recommendations, i.e., items already owned/experienced by the user;
 reranker finally modifies the ranked list according to some criteria such as diversity.

 .. image:: scruffy/module-flow.png